Polymer/polymer/PRIMER.md

 <a name="annotated-computed"></a>
 ## Annotated computed properties

 Anonymous computed properties may also be placed directly in template binding annotations.
-This is useful when the propery need not be a part of the element's API or otherwise used by logic in the element, and is only used for downward data propagation.
+This is useful when the property need not be a part of the element's API or otherwise used by logic in the element, and is only used for downward data propagation.
 Note: this is the only form of functions allowed in template bindings.

 Example: